-CHART 1

-SANCTIONS UNDER NEBRASKA LAW FOR UNLAWFUL POSSESSION OR DISTRIBUTION OF ANABOLIC STEROIDS, MARIJUANA, AND HASHISH OR OTHER SUBSTANCES CONTAINING TETRAHYDROCANNABINOLS
+CHART 1 SANCTIONS UNDER NEBRASKA LAW FOR UNLAWFUL POSSESSION OR DISTRIBUTION OF ANABOLIC STEROIDS, MARIJUANA, AND HASHISH OR OTHER SUBSTANCES CONTAINING TETRAHYDROCANNABINOLS

-Quantity Penalty for "simple" possession Penalty for manufacture, distribution, delivery, dispensation, or possession with intent to manufacture, distribute, deliver or dispense Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+Drug Quantity Penalty for ''simple'' possession Penalty for manufacture, distribution, delivery, dispensation, or possession with intent to manufacture, distribute, deliver or dispense Anabolic Steroids 1 Schedule III(d) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
 Class IV felony.
 Up to 20 years imprisonment; Class IIA felony.
-Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+Hashish or Concentrated Cannabis 2 Schedule I(c)(18) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
 Class IV felony.
 Up to 20 years imprisonment; Class IIA felony.
-Any detectable amount up to 1 ounce 1st offense - \$300 fine and possible assignment to controlled substances course.
+Marijuana 3 Schedule I(c)(8) Or Synthetically Produced Cannabinoids 4 Schedule I (c)(27) Any detectable amount up to 1 ounce 1st offense - \$300 fine and possible assignment to controlled substances course.
 Infraction.
-Up to 20 years imprisonment; Class IIA felony.
 2nd offense - \$400 fine and up to five days imprisonment.
 Class IV misdemeanor.
 3rd and subsequent offenses - \$500 fine and imprisonment not to exceed 7 days.
 Class IIIA misdemeanor.
-More than 1 ounce but less than 1 pound Up to 3 months imprisonment or \$500 fine or both.
+Up to 20 years imprisonment; Class IIA felony.
+More than 1 ounce but less than 1 pound More than one Up to 3 months imprisonment or \$500 fine or both.
 Class III misdemeanor.
-More than one pound Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+Up to 2 years imprisonment and 12 months post-release supervision (with 9- pound month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
 Class IV felony.
-Any detectable amount Any detectable amount Any detectable amount up to 1 ounce More than 1 ounce but less than 1 pound Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
-Class IV felony.
-Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
-Class IV felony.
-Any detectable amount up to 1 ounce 1st offense - \$300 fine and possible assignment to controlled substances course.
-Infraction.
-2nd offense - \$400 fine and up to five days imprisonment.
-Class IV misdemeanor.
-3rd and subsequent offenses - \$500 fine and imprisonment not to exceed 7 days.
-Class IIIA misdemeanor.
-Wore than 1 ounce but less than 1 pound Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or

-&lt;sup>1 "Anabolic steroid means any drug or hormonal substance, chemically and pharmacologically related to testosterone (other than estrogens, progestins, and corticosteroids), that promotes muscle growth and includes any controlled substance in Schedule III(d) of section 28-405.
+1 All citations to the Drug Schedule are effective as of August 30, 2023; "Anabolic steroid means any drug or hormonal substance, chemically and pharmacologically related to testosterone (other than estrogens, progestins, and corticosteroids), that promotes muscle growth and includes any controlled substance in Schedule III(d) of section 28-405.
 Anabolic steroid does not include any anabolic steroid which is expressly intended for administration through implants to cattle or other nonhuman species and has been approved by the Secretary of Health and Human Services for such administration, but if any person prescribes, dispenses, or distributes such a steroid for human use, such person shall be considered to have prescribed, dispensed, or distributed an anabolic steroid within the meaning of this subdivision" Neb.
-Rev. Stat. § 28-401 (32) (Cum.
+Rev. Stat. § 28-401(32) (Cum.
 Supp.
-2020).
+2022).

-Last reviewed June 20, 2022
+Last reviewed June 20, 2023